About

 Our Story

 The 2020 uprisings after the murders of George Floyd and other Black people by police demonstrated clearly that many people in the US felt they were not heard.
 Dr. Martin Luther King Jr. has said that “a riot is the language of the unheard.”
-Black, Indigenous and People of Color (BIPOC) activists initiated the Deep Listening for Social Change project as a social change movement to bring communities together to deeply listen to one another.
+Black, Indigenous and People of Color (BIPOC) activists initiated the Deep Listening for Social Change/DLSC project as a social change movement to bring communities together to deeply listen to one another.
+The first cohort began in November, 2020.

 Thank you to our sponsors, Kataly Foundation and Clouds in Water Zen Center.